timfennis/apply/README.md

 The library is currently very much a work in progress.
 Everything could change at any moment.

+## Contributing

+I'm currently looking for ideas, suggestions, criticisms and contributions.
+The library is very much in a draft state, some of the functions probably don't work they way they 'should' and test coverage is still only 50ish percent.

+* If you have any ideas for functional programming concepts that could work well in PHP, please open an issue or PR and get involved.
+* If you see any functions that don't work the way they should, or could be improved performance wise feel free to open a PR or issue and let me now!
+* If you have any ideas, long term visions, or do you just think this whole library is stupid?
+Feel free to open an issue and let me know!

 ## Curried Functions

 ### Collections